edgelesssys/constellation/docs/docs/workflows/storage.md

 # Use persistent storage

-Persistent storage in Kubernetes requires configuration based on your cloud provider of choice.
+Persistent storage in Kubernetes requires cloud-specific configuration.
 For abstraction of container storage, Kubernetes offers [volumes](https://kubernetes.io/docs/concepts/storage/volumes/), allowing users to mount storage solutions directly into containers.
 The [Container Storage Interface (CSI)](https://kubernetes-csi.github.io/docs/) is the standard interface for exposing arbitrary block and file storage systems into containers in Kubernetes.
-Cloud providers offer their own CSI-based solutions for cloud storage.
+Cloud service providers (CSPs) offer their own CSI-based solutions for cloud storage.

 ### Confidential storage

 Most cloud storage solutions support encryption, such as [GCE Persistent Disks (PD)](https://cloud.google.com/kubernetes-engine/docs/how-to/using-cmek).
 Constellation supports the available CSI-based storage options for Kubernetes engines in Azure and GCP.
-However, their encryption takes place in the storage backend and is managed by the cloud provider.
+However, their encryption takes place in the storage backend and is managed by the CSP.
-This mode of storage encryption doesn't provide confidential storage.
-Using the default CSI drivers for these storage types means trusting the CSP with your persistent data.
+Thus, using the default CSI drivers for these storage types means trusting the CSP with your persistent data.

-Constellation provides CSI drivers for Azure Disk and GCE PD, offering [encryption on the node level](../architecture/keys.md#storage-encryption).
+To address this, Constellation provides CSI drivers for Azure Disk and GCE PD, offering [encryption on the node level](../architecture/keys.md#storage-encryption).
 They enable transparent encryption for persistent volumes without needing to trust the cloud backend.
 Plaintext data never leaves the confidential VM context, offering you confidential storage.

 For more details see [encrypted persistent storage](../architecture/encrypted-storage.md).

 ## CSI Drivers

-Constellation can use the following drivers which offer node level encryption and optional integrity protection.
+Constellation supports the following drivers, which offer node-level encryption and optional integrity protection.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure" default>